1776 (musical): Historical accuracy

 In both the play and the film, John Adams sarcastically predicts that Benjamin Franklin will receive from posterity too great a share of credit for the Revolution.
 "Franklin smote the ground and out sprang—George Washington.
 Fully grown, and on his horse.
 Franklin then electrified them with his magnificent lightning rod and the three of them—Franklin, Washington, and the horse—conducted the entire Revolution all by themselves."
 Adams did make a similar comment about Franklin in April 1790, just after Franklin's death, although the mention of the horse was a humorous twist added by the authors of the musical.

+Franklin's comments about the eagle and the turkey in "The Egg" were based on comments he had made in a 1784 letter he had written criticizing the Society of the Cincinnati for, among other perceived wrongs, using an eagle as a symbol.
+Furthermore, it was not Adams who chose the eagle as the de facto national bird, but instead secretary Charles Thomson.
+The bald eagle (Haliaeetus leucocephalus) was chosen as the national symbol of the United States in 1782, when the Second Continental Congress selected it for the country’s official seal.
+Congress formally confirmed the bald eagle as the official national bird when President Biden signed legislation on December 24, 2024, 242 years after it first appeared on the national seal.

 The 2022 revival production includes an excerpt of Abigail Adams' March 1776 letter to John Adams, known for its "remember the ladies" statement for women's rights.

 Critical reception

-In his review of the original 1969 production, Clive Barnes of The New York Times wrote, On the face of it, few historical incidents seem more unlikely to spawn a Broadway musical than that solemn moment in the history of mankind, the signing of the Declaration of Independence.
-Yet 1776... most handsomely demonstrated that people who merely go 'on the face of it' are occasionally outrageously wrong....
-[1776] is a most striking, most gripping musical.
-I recommend it without reservation.
-It makes even an Englishman's heart beat faster... the characters are most unusually full... for Mr. Stone's book is literate, urbane and, on occasion, very amusing....
-William Daniels has given many persuasive performances in the past, but nothing, I think, can have been so effective as his John Adams here.
-This is a beautiful mixture of pride, ambition, an almost priggish sense of justice and yet – the saving grace of the character – an ironic self-awareness.

 John Chapman of the New York Daily News wrote, This is by no means a historical tract or a sermon on the birth of this nation.
 It is warm with a life of its own; it is funny, it is moving...
 Often, as I sat enchanted in my seat, it reminded me of Gilbert and Sullivan in its amused regard of human frailties....
 The songs and lyrics are, as I have indicated, remarkably original.

-The New York Post noted, In this cynical age, it requires courage as well as enterprise to do a musical play that simply deals with the events leading up to the signing of the Declaration of Independence.
-And 1776... makes no attempt to be satirical or wander off into modern bypaths.
-But the rewards of this confidence reposed in the bold conception were abundant.
-The result is a brilliant and remarkably moving work of theatrical art... it is Mr. Daniels' John Adams who dominates the evening, as he did the Congress.
-Peter Hunt's direction, the choreography of Onna White, and the setting by Jo Mielziner are just right.